 When kids feel lonely, you can help them feel better by building social connection.
 Here's how.

 When a teen commits suicide, everyone is affected.
 The reasons behind a suicide or attempted suicide can be complex, but often there are warning signs.

 ADHD is a common medical condition that can affect kids at school, at home, and in friendships.
-This article is for parents who want to learn more about ADHD and how to help kids get the best diagnosis and care.
+Learn more about ADHD and how to help kids get the best diagnosis and care.

 ADHD can affect a child's ability to do well in school and even make friends.
 This article for parents has tips on working with teachers to help your child succeed.

 Medicine doesn’t cure ADHD.
 But it does help boost a child's ability to pay attention, slow down, and have more self-control.
 This article for parents has details on how ADHD medicines help.

 Kids who eat unusually large amounts of food - and feel guilty or secretive about it - could be struggling with binge eating disorder.